 Last updated on FEBRUARY 15, 2023

 Applies to:Solaris Operating System - Version 10 8/07 U4 to 11.4 [Release 10.0 to 11.0]

 Information in this document applies to any platform.

-Solaris 10 and later Samba can be configured to join a Windows Domain and authenticate Windows Domain Users via Active Directory.
+Solaris 10 and Solaris 11 Samba can be configured to join a Windows Domain and authenticate Windows Domain Users via Active Directory.

-The configuration requires Solaris Samba, Kerberos, and Name Service Switch components be configured to achieve this.
+The configuration requires Samba, Name Service Switch, DNS, and Local Hostname components be configured.

-The document will provide examples of a configuration and steps that need to be taken to join the Solaris 10 or Solaris 11 Samba server to the Domain and authenticate users via ADS.
+The document will provide configuration examples needed to join a Solaris 10 or Solaris 11 Samba server to the Windows Domain and authenticate users via ADS.

-Please note that Solaris 11 and later also provides the SMB and Windows Interoperability capability.
-It differs significantly from Samba and the configuration referenced in this document.
+It differs significantly from the Samba configuration referenced in this document.